sinetiq/api-specification-governance/README.md

   1. Explore API specifications within the `API specification registry`
   2. Explore the `API instance registry`
   3. Choose one API instance and test the provider API implementation
      a.
-Send a request a examin the response
+Send a request and examine the response

 <p>&nbsp;</p>